 WordPress dominates other markets, like eCommerce, so it’s definitely not just for blogging.

 And to show you where those conclusions came from, we’ve collected some mind-boggling statistics about WordPress’ market share, as well as the market share of two of the most popular eCommerce plugins for WordPress – WooCommerce and Easy Digital Downloads.

-According to W3Techs, WordPress powers 32.0% of all the websites on the Internet, including those without a content management system (CMS) or with a custom-coded CMS.
+According to W3Techs, WordPress powers 33.6% of all the websites on the Internet, including those without a content management system (CMS) or with a custom-coded CMS.
+Or to put it another way, WordPress powers over one-third of the web!
 And if you limit the data set to only websites with a known CMS, WordPress’ market share gets even more dominant.

 % All Websites

 While much has been made of hosted website builder tools like Squarespace and Wix, the numbers show that WordPress isn’t in any danger of being dethroned any time soon!
 And WordPress also holds a dominant position over Joomla and Drupal, two other popular self-hosted content management systems.

 Is WordPress just used by lots of small sites?

 No!
 To dig deeper into how WordPress’ market share is divided, we turned to BuiltWith.
 BuiltWith lets you see market share for websites that meet specific criteria, like being in the Quantcast Top 10k (a list that tries to collect the 10,000 most-trafficked websites on the Internet).

 Here’s how WordPress’ market share fares when you segment by Quantcast rank:

 Sites in Quantcast Top 10k – WordPress holds a 37.18% market share